xmos/lib_src/lib_src/doc/rst/lib_src.rst

 SSRC Structure
 ..............

 The SSRC algorithm is based on three cascaded FIR filter stages (F1, F2 and F3).
 These stages are configured differently depending on rate change and only part of them is used in certain cases.
-Following diagram shows an overall view of the SSRC algorithm:
+The following diagram shows an overall view of the SSRC algorithm:

 .. figure:: images/ssrc_structure.pdf
    :width: 90%